MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemState.md

 ### -Order

 Positions the new state in the selection list.
-The first position in the list is 1, and if no order is specified the new state will be added at the end of the list.
+Items must flow in the order, Proposed, In Progress, Resolved, Completed. so it is not possible to create an item in the "Proposed" category with a high number or in the "Completed" category with a low one.
+The first position in the list is 1, and if no order is specified the new state will be added at the end of its category

 ```yaml
 Type: Int32